biocore/qiime/doc/tutorials/tutorial.rst

 Data Analysis Steps
 ---------------------
 In this walkthrough, white text on a black background denote the command-line invocation of scripts.
 You can find full usage information for each script by passing the -h option (help) and/or by reading the full description in the `Documentation <../documentation/index.html>`_.
 First, assemble the sequences (.fna), quality scores (.qual), and metadata mapping file into a directory.
 Execute all tutorial commands from within the :file:`qiime_tutorial` directory, which can be downloaded from `here <http://qiime.sourceforge.net/qiime_tutorial.zip>`_.
-To access QIIME python scripts, invoke commands in the following way: :file:`QIIMEscript.py -o option`.

 .. _preprocessing454: